spring-attic/spring-security-saml-dsl/README.md

 1. Check *This is an internal app that we have created*
 1. Click *Finish*
 1. Click *View Setup Instructions*
-1. Copy the xml IDP Metadata from the Optional section into a filein your project: `src/main/resources/saml/colombia-metadata.xml`
+1. Copy the xml IDP Metadata from the Optional section into a file in your project: `src/main/resources/saml/colombia-metadata.xml`

 #### Assign the test application
 1. Return to your Okta home screen and click *Admin*